vijayvikram11844/katacoda-scenarios/python-for-beginners/step2.md

 Once the installation is completed.
 We can start the container to give us an interactive Python shell using Jupyter Notebook.
 To start the Jupyter Notebook from the image use :

-`docker run -i -t -p 8888:8888 continuumio/anaconda3 /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && mkdir /opt/notebooks && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --alow-root"`{{execute}}
+`docker run -i -t -p 8888:8888 continuumio/anaconda3 /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && mkdir /opt/notebooks && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --allow-root"`{{execute}}

 Once its successfully launched, you will see the output similar to